 - Alcohol Use.
 Excessive alcohol use, especially binge drinking, increases the frequency and severity of partner violence.

-- Poverty: even though gender-based violence permeates all socioeconomic groups, evidence suggests that men who live in poverty or are socially excluded are more at risk of perpetuating violence because they can’t find jobs or earn an income, which can lead to anger, frustration and violence.
+- Poverty.
+Even though gender-based violence is present in all socioeconomic groups, evidence suggests that men who live in poverty or are socially excluded are more at risk of perpetuating violence.
+Economic stress brought on by joblessness, and feelings of social exclusion can lead to anger, frustration, and violence.
 Conditions are most extreme in conflict, war-affected, or fragile states where economies have collapsed, whole populations have been displaced, and insecurity prevails.

-Evidence suggests that the initiatives that showed most impact in decreasing violence against women were community-based, used several approaches, and engaged with multiple stakeholders over time (men and women of diverse ages and ethnic background).
+Evidence suggests that the initiatives that showed (men and women of diverse ages and ethnic background).
 They also addressed underlying risk factors for violence, including social norms regarding gender dynamics and the acceptability of violence.

-The World Bank’s involvement in this issue is relatively recent, but it has a unique role.
+The World Bank’s involvement in this issue is relatively recent, however, the Bank has a unique role.

-Launched in December 2014, the guide provides IaDB and WBG staff and member countries with basic information on the characteristics and consequences of VAWG, including the operational implications that VAWG can have in several priority sectors of these organizations.
+Developed and launched through a partnership between the Global Women’s Institute (GWI) at George Washington University, the Inter-American Development Bank (IDB), and the World Bank Group (WBG) in December 2014, which then included the International Center for Research on Women (ICRW) in June 2015, the Violence Against Women and Girls (VAWG) guide provides the World Bank Group and InterAmerican Development Bank staff and member countries with basic information on the characteristics and consequences of VAWG, including the operational implications that VAWG can have in several priority sectors of these organizations.
 It also offers guidance on how to integrate VAWG prevention and the provision of quality services to violence survivors within a range of development projects.
 Lastly, it recommends strategies for integrating VAWG into policies and legislation, as well as sector programs and projects.

 As a leader in research on development issues, the Bank supports analytical work on violence against women and girls, which is a topic on which there is limited empirical evidence.
 An example of this is the Violence against Women and Girls: Lessons from South Asia report, which was the first of its kind to gather all available data and information on this topic in the region.
 The Bank has also produced a systematic review of reviews that examined the global evidence for effective interventions to prevent or reduce violence against women and girls.

-The World Bank is a new actor in this area, but as a global development bank it is uniquely placed to support projects aimed at reducing gender violence.
+The World Bank is a new actor in this area, however, as a global development bank it is uniquely placed to support projects aimed at reducing gender violence.